rajat7229/Book_record_management/README.md

 This is a book record management API Backend for the management of records and books

 # Routes and Endpoints
+✅: means completed this task

 ## /users

-POST: Create a new user
+POST: Create a new user ✅
-GET: GET all list of users
+GET: GET all list of users ✅

 ## /users/{id}

 example: /users/1, /users/2

-GET: GET a user by id
+GET: GET a user by id ✅

-PUT: Update a user by id
+PUT: Update a user by id ✅

 DELETE: Delete a user by id (check if he/she still has an issued book) (is there any fine to be paid)